Multiplier ideals of plane curve singularities via Newton polygons: Basic notions about plane curve singularities

+\begin{defi} Let $\pi$ be a model of $(S,o)$, different from the identity map of $S$ or the blow up of $o$ and let $C$ be a plane curve germ on $S$ at $o$. \begin{itemize} \item A set of \textbf{maximal contact curves} of $\pi$ contains exactly one curvetta $K_i$ at $E_i$, for every $E_i \in \mathcal{E} (E_\pi)$.

-\item A sequence $f_{K_i}$ of functions defines \textbf{maximal contact elements of $\pi$} if a curvetta $K_i$ at $E_i$ is chosen, whenever the vertex corresponding to $E_i$ in the dual graph $G(\pi ) $ has valency one. \item If $\pi$ is an embedded resolution of $C= \sum_{j=1}^r a_j C_j$ then a set of \textbf{maximal contact elements of the pair} $(\pi, C)$ is defined by $f_{C_j}$ with $j =1, \dots, r$, and by functions $f_{K_i}$, where we choose a curvetta $K_i$ at $E_i$ whenever the vertex corresponding vertex to $E_i$ in the dual graph $G(\pi, C)$ has valency one. \end{itemize} \end{defi}
+\item If $\pi$ is an embedded resolution of $C$, a set of \textbf{maximal contact curves} of the pair $(\pi, C)$ consist of the components of $C$ together with one curvetta $K_i$ at $E_i$, for $E_i$ running through the components of $E_\pi$ in the set $\mathcal{E} (\pi^*(C))$. \end{itemize} \end{defi}

 Let us recall some facts about the valuations which we use in this paper.

 \begin{defi} A {\bf valuation} of the local ring $\mathcal{O}$ is a function $\boxed{\nu}: \mathcal{O} \rightarrow [0, \infty]$ such that \begin{enumerate} [label=({\alph*})] \item $\nu(fg)=\nu(f) + \nu(g)$, \item $\nu(f+g) \geq \min(\nu(f), \nu(g))$ for all $f,g \in \mathcal{O}$; \item $\nu (f) = \infty \Leftrightarrow f =0$, \end{enumerate} where $ [0, \infty] := \R_{\geq 0} \cup \{ \infty \}$ is considered as a semigroup with addition in the usual sense. \end{defi} If $D$ is a germ of curve on $S$ and $\nu$ is a valuation of $\mathcal{O}$ then we denote $\boxed{\nu (D)}:= \nu (f_D)$.